-The divorce rate did spike in the 1970’s and early 1980’s, especially after no-fault divorce became the law.
+The divorce rate did spike in the 1970s and early ’80s, especially after no-fault divorce became the law.
 Under these regulations, neither party has to prove the other is at fault to dissolve a marriage.
-Instead of blaming one another to determine who is responsible, the only qualifier is that if one party wants a divorce, you can get a divorce.
+Instead of blaming one another to determine who is responsible, the only qualifier is that if one party wants a divorce, they can get a divorce.

 No-fault divorce streamlines and simplifies the process.
 Though there was an initial upswing in the dissolution of marriage, the divorce rate has declined steadily since.
-Leaving out those where one spouse died, approximately 70% of marriages in the 1990’s made it until their 15th anniversary.
-This is up from around 65% in the ‘70’s and ‘80’s.
+Leaving out unions where one spouse died, approximately 70% of marriages in the 1990s made it until their 15th anniversary.
+This is up from around 65% in the ‘70s and ‘80s.

 Moving into the 2000’s, the divorce rate was even lower.

 A number of factors contribute to the waning divorce rate:

 - People are waiting until later in life to marry and have children.